dsabre/contact-server/README.md

 # Telegram chat id where the bot will send messages
 CHAT_ID=...

-# allowed orgin
+# allowed origin
 CORS_ORIGIN=...

-# secret passprhase for encode and decode secret keys (see secret key generation section for further details)
+# secret passphrase for encode and decode secret keys (see secret key generation section for further details)
 CRYPTO_SECRET=...

 # google recaptcha secret, used for server-side request validation